SEND Information 2020-21

 · The school is fully accessible to all children.

-· Disabled change room with rise and fall bed.
+· Disabled changing room with rise and fall bed.

 · Room layouts are flexible to accommodate wheelchairs/walkers.